 Use interlocked quotas

-Disclosure: Alongside any data output, publish a “What this sample represents” statement.
-Example: “This sample represents adults aged 18+ with mobile phone access in Kenya.
+Disclosure habit.
+Alongside any data output, publish a "what this sample represents" statement.
+Example: "This sample represents adults aged 18+ with mobile phone access in Kenya.
 Results are weighted to national census margins for age, gender, region, and urbanity.
-The sample does not represent adults without mobile phones, who account for approximately X% of the population.”
+The sample does not represent adults without mobile phones, who account for approximately X% of the population."

 No single channel can recruit representative samples across African markets.
 The practical reality demands a blended approach.